 James raised an eyebrow.
 "My school's kind of students?"

-"Shouldn't you be on the bride's side?"
-The woman hastily asked, eager to get rid of this strange boy.
+"Shouldn't you be on the bride's side?" the woman hastily asked, eager to be rid of this strange boy.

 "-the ceremony's going to start soon and-"

 Lily tried to stay away from a seething Petunia who could probably tame a dragon right now if she didn't detest the magical world and everything in it.
-"I'm sorry, mother, I was looking for James, my escort, remember?"
+"I'm sorry, mother.
+I was looking for James, my date, remember?"